vapstack/rbi/README.md

 ## Custom indexing with `ValueIndexer`

-Scalar values and slices of scalars can be indexed by default.
+Scalar values and slices of scalars can be indexed out of the box once the field is tagged for indexing.\
 Custom types may implement:

 ```go